ModelsforManufacturing/Metamodel/README.md

     + A `DataObject` structure.
     + A `SemanticModel` as a collection of `SemanticAttributes`.

-A more detailed figure showing the different structures/collections that can be exported/imported as a `Library`:
+The following figure shows in more detail the different structures/collections that can be exported/imported as a `Library`:

 ![metamodel_ontology_detailed](ontology_detailed.png)